06 Dec How Often Is Google Crawling My Website?

 Watch this Booster Seat episode for more updates on this topic!

-After doing SEO for hundreds of websites, I realize there are many reasons to ask: “how often Google is crawling my website?”
-Some website owners wonder how often they should be making changes to their website and they try to base their decision off of how frequently Google visits.
-Others simply wonder whether Google has noticed them and their SEO efforts at all.
-Luckily, this blog post does double duty and answers both.
+Having managed SEO for hundreds of websites, I’ve realized there are many reasons to ask: “How often is Google crawling my site?”
+When deciding how often to make changes, some website owners try to look at how frequently Google visits them.
+Others wonder whether Google has noticed their site and SEO efforts at all.
+This blog post resolves all your queries on the issue.

 Finding the Crawl Stats for Your Website